 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Isabel Bishop papers, 1914-1983

-- Image Gallery items from other collections related to Bishop, Isabel
+- Image and Media Gallery items from other collections related to Bishop, Isabel

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Isabel Bishop, 1959 May 29, Archives of American Art, Smithsonian Institution.

 Interview with Isabel Bishop

 At the Archives of American Art in New York, NY

 May 29, 1959